MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-1.0/find-mg-graph-command.md

 The Find-MgGraphCommand allows to;
 - Pass a Microsoft Graph URL (relative and absolute) and get an equivalent Microsoft Graph PowerShell command.
 - Pass a command and get the URL it calls.
+- Pass a command or URL wildcard (.*) to find all commands that match it.

 The output of this cmdlet also includes the permissions required to authenticate the specified cmdlet.
 For more information on cmdlet permissions, see  [Using Find-MgGraphPermission](find-mg-graph-permission.md).
+Not all cmdlets have the permissions available on running this command.
+This is an ongoing feature and permissions will continue to be added.

 ## Find Microsoft Graph PowerShell commands by URI